Canon 1D vs Olympus E-M10 III

 Studio photographers will appreciate that the Canon 1D (unlike the E-M10 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The E-M10 III is a recent model that features in the current product line-up of Olympus.
 In contrast, the 1D has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1D was succeeded by the Canon 1D Mark II.
 Further information on the two cameras, as well as related accessories, can be found on the Canon and Olympus websites.

 Review summary: Canon 1D vs Olympus E-M10 III

 So what is the bottom line?
 Is the Canon 1D better than the Olympus E-M10 III or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS-1D:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.